Trystan Colon

+Early life

+Colon was born in Webb City, Missouri to Heriberto "Eddie" and Neysa Rosaria Colon.
+His mother moved from Puerto Rico to go to college at Missouri Southern State University in Joplin and his father followed shortly after.
+His dad died in a motor vehicle accident in Joplin when Trystan was one year old.

+He was a three-year varsity football player for the Webb City High School Cardinals, during the 2013 through 2015 seasons as an offensive lineman.
+He contributed to two class 4 state championship teams and one runner-up team, that tallied an overall record of 43–2, and included a 15–0 season in 2014.
+He also played basketball in high school.

 College career

-Colon earned the team's Lifter of the Year after his redshirt season.
-Due to his success as a true freshman, Colon started 13 games the following year, making it onto the SEC coaches' All-Freshman squad.
+He played college football at Missouri.
+He earned the team's Lifter of the Year after his redshirt season.
+Due to his success as a true freshman, Colon started 13 games the following year, making it onto the Southeastern Conference coaches' All-Freshman squad.
+He also was given the Team Underclassmen Leadership Award.
+He started the final 38 games of his three years playing after his redshirt year.
 He then started all 25 games for the Tigers in 2018 and 2019 but the team was ineligible to participate in a bowl game due to NCAA sanctions.

 Professional career

 Baltimore Ravens

-After not being selected in the 2020 NFL Draft, Colon was signed as an undrafted free agent by the Baltimore Ravens.
+After not being selected in the 2020 NFL draft, Colon was signed as an undrafted free agent by the Baltimore Ravens.
 He was waived on September 5, 2020, and re-signed to the practice squad the next day.
-He was elevated to the active roster on October 10, 2020 for the team's week 5 game against the Cincinnati Bengals, and reverted to the practice squad after the game.
-He was promoted to the active roster on October 12, 2020 and made his first career start against the Pittsburgh Steelers on December 2, 2020 due in part to the Ravens' team-wide COVID-19 outbreak.
+He was elevated to the active roster on October 10, 2020, for the team's week 5 game against the Cincinnati Bengals, and reverted to the practice squad after the game.
+He was promoted to the active roster on October 12, 2020, and made his first career start against the Pittsburgh Steelers on December 2, 2020, due in part to the Ravens' team-wide COVID-19 outbreak.

 The Ravens placed an exclusive-rights free agent tender on Colon on March 10, 2021.
-He signed the one-year contract on April 18.
+He signed a one-year contract on April 18.
 The Ravens' announcement of this signing officially referred to him as Trystan Colon for the first time, per his request, and has remained the case since.

 The Ravens placed an exclusive-rights free agent tender on Colon on March 9, 2022.
+He played a total of 20 games in his three seasons, 2020 through 2022, with the Ravens.

+New York Jets

+On March 22, 2023, Colon signed with the New York Jets.
+On August 29, 2023, Colon was waived.

+Arizona Cardinals

+On August 30, 2023, Colon was claimed off waivers by the Arizona Cardinals.
+During the 2023 season, he played 14 games, four as a starter, most at left guard.
+On March 11, 2024, he signed a $1.75 million, one-year contract with the Arizona Cardinals.